 The Six Programs of California CUPAs

 California CUPAs are an integral part of the CalEPA Unified Program.
 CUPAs consolidate, coordinate, and make consistent the enforcement activities of six environmental and emergency response programs in California.
-Additionally, state agency partners that are associated with the enactment of the Unified Program are responsible for setting program standards, working with CalEPA to ensure program consistency, and providing technical assistance to CUPAs.
+State agency partners that are associated with the enactment of the Unified Program are responsible for setting program standards, working with CalEPA to ensure program consistency, and providing technical assistance to CUPAs.

 Hazardous Materials Business Plans Program

 The Hazardous Materials Business Plans (HMBPs) program was first established in 1986 by the California Governor’s Office of Emergency Services (CalOES).
-The program was passed primarily as a response to the 1984 Bhopal, India chemical disaster, in which a toxic gas was released, resulting in approximately 15,000 deaths.
+The program was instituted primarily as a response to the 1984 Bhopal, India chemical disaster, in which a toxic gas was released, resulting in approximately 15,000 deaths.
 The purpose of the program is to, “prevent or minimize the damage to public health and safety and the environment from a release or threatened release of hazardous materials.”
 A key purpose of HMBPs is to provide a reference source of businesses’ chemical inventories for use by emergency responders in the case of an emergency.

 Hazardous Waste Generators Program

-California CUPAs are charged with overseeing the Hazardous Waste Generator program, which ensures that hazardous wastes generated by businesses are properly handled, recycled, treated, stored, and disposed.
+California CUPAs are charged with overseeing the Hazardous Waste Generators program, which ensures that hazardous wastes generated by businesses are properly handled, recycled, treated, stored, and disposed.
 There are specific procedures for determining how hazardous waste is classified and handled.
 The program, which originates from the California Department of Toxic Substances Control (DTSC), also covers Emergency Response Plans, spill and release reporting, and hazardous waste minimization.

 California Accidental Release Prevention Program